 A Silver Lining

 Secondly, even though current generations will be working longer, it won’t be the physically demanding work of prior generations as coal mines, iron factories, oil rigs, laying train track, etc are jobs of the past.
-A majority of work takes place in climate controlled conditions where smart phones are available to fill dull moments.
+I think it is fair to argue that labor intensive jobs now account for a small percentage of total jobs, especially in the heavily service oriented economy that is now what the US is comprised of.
+Work for plenty of Americans takes place in climate controlled conditions where smart phones are available to fill dull moments.

 Finally, we have no idea what the future may bring.
 I am ever the optimist and still believe in the spirit of America despite the many naysayers currently trying to smother it for political gain or power.